-Solar wind conditions at Earth are routinely forecast on the basis of photospheric observations, through coupled coronal and heliospheric models (e.g. Riley et al. 2001; Odstrcil 2003; Toth et al. 2005; Merkin et al. 2016; Pomoell & Poedts 2018).
-However, for outer-planet research, genuine forecasting is rarely required and the accuracy of the solar wind structure reconstructed by magnetogrambased methods may not be sufficient (e.g. Owens et al. 2008).
-Thus the preferred method is to propagate in-situ observations from 1 AU to the required planetary target.
+Solar-wind conditions in near-Earth space are routinely forecast based on photospheric observations, through coupled coronal and heliospheric models (e.g. Riley, Linker & Mikic 2001; Odstrcil 2003; Toth et al. 2005; Merkin et al. 2016; Pomoell & Poedts 2018).
+However, for outer-planet research, genuine forecasting is rarely required, and the accuracy of the solar-wind structure reconstructed by magnetogram-based methods may not be sufficient (e.g. Owens et al. 2008).
+Thus, the preferred method is to propagate in situ observations from 1 au to the required planetary target.
 Over short radial distances, this can be done ballistically (Vennerstrom et al. 2003).
-However, the solar wind undergoes a great deal of dynamic evolution between 1 AU and 5-10 AU (e.g. Hanlon et al. 2004), which we here refer to as the outer heliosphere.
-Thus propagation of the available observations is typically done with numerical fluid models, with magnetohydrodynamic (MHD) models used in both 1-dimension (Tao et al. 2005; Zieger & Hansen 2008) and 2-dimensions (e.g. the MSWIM2D model, based on the Toth et al. (2005) framework.
-See also Keebler (2021)).
-This general approach supports a huge volume of planetary science (e.g. Zarka et al. 2007; Kimura et al. 2013; Provan et al. 2015; Clarke et al. 2009; Nichols et al. 2009; Kita et al. 2016).
+However, the solar-wind undergoes a great deal of dynamic evolution between 1 and 5-10 au (e.g. Hanlon et al. 2004), which we here refer to as the outer heliosphere.
+Thus, the propagation of available observations is typically done using numerical fluid models, with magnetohydrodynamic (MHD) models used in both one-dimensional (1D) (Tao et al. 2005; Zieger & Hansen 2008) and 2D [e.g. the MSWIM2D models, based on the Toth et al.